 Working at home, Wright created a 1/8-scale clay model and delivered it along with his conceptual drawings to Faulkner.
 Enthusiastic, Faulkner endorsed the proposal with Studebaker management in South Bend, which agreed to handle development work.
 "Although both companies were at rock bottom, Studebaker had more design and construction talent," Wright recalled.

 Wright's shape was nothing less than revolutionary.
-Citing it as an automotive styling landmark for Road & Track in 1955, the late designer, instructor, and critic, Strother MacMinn, wrote that the Silver Arrow was "considered by almost everyone to have been ahead of its time ... first in this country with slab-sided styling it suffered with compromises (such as a high frame) like many pioneers."
+Citing it as an automotive styling landmark for Road & Track in 1955, the late designer, instructor, and critic, Strother MacMinn, wrote that the Silver Arrow was "considered by almost everyone to have been ahead of its time ... [the] first in this country with slab-sided styling [although] it suffered with compromises (such as a high frame) like many pioneers."

 Compromises did indeed occur.
 James R. Hughes, Studebaker's chief body engineer, who handled the development, made one drastic change immediately, selecting the 139-inch Pierce-Arrow chassis instead of the 147-inch wheelbase on which Wright had based his clay model, and requisitioning a group of these chassis from Buffalo.

 "This meant relocating the rear seat over the rear axle and raising the roofline," Wright commented, though it probably gave the car better proportions, with a more close-coupled look.